 - Highly competent in use of computers and necessary technology on a daily basis; additional software experience a plus (salesforce, farm management tools, social media).

 - Physically fit to meet the demands of working on farm with youth, experience/ability to dig beds by hand and with a BCS and the ability to lift 50lbs.

-- Utilizes and can exemplify tools or strategies for maintaining self-care and personal well-being.
+- Exemplifies tools or strategies for maintaining self-care and personal well being.